Last updated: 2020-02-26 19:29:50PDF

 - Pull mode: The SCF platform pulls an event through the pull module from a trigger and triggers function execution.

-A trigger passes an event to a function when the function is triggered.
 The event is represented by a specific data structure in JSON format and passed to the function as the event input parameters of the function.

 The JSON data content of the trigger event will be converted to corresponding data structures or objects in different language environments, and you do not need to perform the conversion from JSON structures to data structures in the code on your own.